deeprave/hdmi2usbd/README.rst

 Additional objectives of this software being implemented:

-**hdmi2usbmon** - python package interface to hdmi2usb devices, employing
+**hdmi2usbmon**
-    hdmi2usbd to connect to a device.
+ - this is a python package interface to hdmi2usb devices, employing hdmi2usbd to connect to a device.
 This package will provide an API suitable for querying and controlling HDMI2USB devices.

    It will initially provide a sample client in the form of a status and event logger, paving the way for a status and control application and web interface.

 --------------